rcarrata/rcarrata.github.io/_posts/2021-01-03-ocp4_ipi_vmware_deep_dive_part2.md

 comments: true
 ---

-This is the second blog post of Load Balancing and DNS with OpenShift IPI series .
+This is the second blog post of the Load Balancing and DNS with OpenShift IPI series.

 Check the earlier posts:
 * [Part I - Load Balancing and DNS with OpenShift IPI](https://rcarrata.com/openshift/ocp4_ipi_vmware_deep_dive/)